How To: 6 Home Screen Hacks for Your iPhone Apple Won't Tell You About

 Apple offers a Contacts widget, where you can have up to six contacts within easy reach on your iPhone's Home Screen, but that's a waste of a lot of space.
 The most contacts you can have on one Home Screen page at a time is nine using two different widget sizes.
 For a better contacts page — one you can hide or unhide anytime you want — Shortcuts can help yet again.

-You could use two Shortcuts widgets to bring the contacts number per Home Screen page up to 12, but you won't have contact pictures to go by.
+You could use two Shortcuts widgets to increase the number of contacts per Home Screen page to 12, but you won't have contact pictures to go by.
 Instead, make a shortcut for each contact, give them each a custom image, and add those to your Home Screen.
-With this approach, you can fit up to 24 contacts on each Home Screen page, and you can even hide their names if you want to go by pictures only.
+With this approach, you can fit up to 24 contacts on each Home Screen page and even hide their names if you want to go by pictures only.

-Check out our guide on turning contacts into Home Screen bookmarks for the instructions and some tips on further ways to customize this idea.
+Check out our guide on turning contacts into Home Screen bookmarks for instructions and some tips on further customizing this idea.

 Cover photo and screenshots by Justin Meyers/Gadget Hacks